Tom-Hirschberger/MMM-EmbedURL/README.md

 ## The embed array

 The module supports multiple ways to specify the websites you want to integrate.
 The embed array can contain either Strings or objects.
-The objects can contain the same options "positions", "attributes". "title", "fontIcon", "imgIcon", classes and "embed" as in the main configuration.
-It is possible to nest the embed objects this way.
+The objects can contain the same options "positions", "attributes". "title", "fontIcon", "imgIcon", "classes", "embedElementType" and "embed" as in the main configuration.
+It is possible to nest the embed objects this way and configure different options for them.

 Additionally the "profile" option can be used to set a space separated String of profiles in which this elements should be displayed.